 - Enter and verify your phone number.

-Tip: You can always change these preferences in your Settings later.
+Tip: You can change these preferences later in your Settings.

 Add a screen lock

-- To use the Google Pay app, for your security, you need to set up a screen lock on your device.
+- For your security on the Google Pay app, you must set up a screen lock on your device.

-- When you use Google Pay, you’ll be asked to unlock the app.
+- When you use Google Pay, you may be asked to unlock the app.